Haiti–United States relations: U.S. business opportunities in Haiti

 Opportunities for U.S. businesses include the development and trade of raw and processed agricultural products; medical supplies and equipment; rebuilding and modernizing Haiti's depleted infrastructure; developing tourism and allied sectors—including arts and crafts; and improving capacity in waste disposal, transportation, energy, telecommunications, and export assembly operations.
 Haiti's primary assembly sector inputs include textiles, electronics components, and packaging materials.
 Other U.S. export prospects include electronic machinery, including power-generation, sound and television equipment, plastics and paper, construction materials, plumbing fixtures, hardware, and lumber.
 Benefits for both Haitian and American importers and exporters are available under the Caribbean Basin Trade Partnership Act (CBTPA)--which provides for duty-free export of many Haitian products assembled from U.S. components or materials—the successor program to the Caribbean Basin Initiative, and the HOPE Act, which provides additional duty-free preferences for qualifying apparel/textiles products and automotive wire harnesses.

 U.S. export opportunities also exist for four-wheel-drive vehicles, consumer electronics, rice, wheat, flour, animal and vegetable fats, meat, vegetables, and processed foodstuffs.
 The Government of Haiti seeks to reactivate and develop agricultural industries where Haiti enjoys comparative advantages, among which are essential oils, spices, fruits and vegetables, and sisal.
 The government encourages the inflow of new capital and technological innovations.
 Additional information on business opportunities in Haiti can be found at the Country Commercial Guide for Haiti.

-Establishing a U.S. business in Haiti

-Individuals wishing to practice a trade in Haiti must obtain an immigrant visa from a Haitian Consulate and, in most cases, a government work permit.
-Transient and resident traders must also have a professional ID card.

-Property restrictions still exist for foreign individuals.
-Property rights of foreigners are limited to 1.29 hectares in urban areas and 6.45 hectares in rural areas.
-No foreigner may own more than one residence in the same district, or own property or buildings near the border.
-To own real estate, authorization from the Ministry of Justice is necessary.